hmrc/android-components/README.md

 * Check GitHub to see the PR and request reviews from the relevant people.
 Once approved, merge to bring the main branch up to date with the latest release.

 Note: the PR does not need to merged for the release to happen

+### Components Test library

+1. Increment the version number in `components-test/build.gradle`, then commit & push these changes.
+2. Go to [Bitrise](https://app.bitrise.io/app/08593f02ad3e13fe) and start a build using master branch and the `publish_test_library` workflow